 Unit 2: Storm Characteristics part of Natural Hazards and Risks: Hurricanes

-Hurricanes form as the atmosphere and ocean interact to release a tremendous amount of energy.
-Students will read about the conditions necessary for hurricane formation, how a storm evolves at sea, how it gains or loses energy, and the characteristics of a hurricane making landfall.
+Hurricanes form as the atmosphere and ocean interact to transport a tremendous amount of energy.
+Students will read about the conditions necessary for hurricane formation, how a hurricane evolves at sea, how it gains or loses speed, and the characteristics of a hurricane making landfall.
 Students will also use data to predict hurricane formation and to make recommendations, in the face of uncertain data, for a ship in the potential path of a hurricane at sea.

 Unit 3: Hurricane Tracks and Energy part of Natural Hazards and Risks: Hurricanes